 Study programmes we offer

 Decisions published: You will receive the result of your application.
-If you are offered admission, you will find the Letter of Acceptance published at Søknadsweb and you will be notified by e-mail.
+If you are offered admission, this will be published at Søknadsweb and you will also be notified by e-mail.

 Deadline to accept offer of admission